SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 it's likely that, first, comets and,

-“grottographsf' The pieces draw high
+"grottographsf' The pieces draw high

 later, space transports carried it through space.
 Once the seeds hit